 The marketing approach forms another vital part of your business plan.
 How will you attract and retain clients?
 Will you leverage digital marketing tactics such as content marketing, social media marketing, email marketing, or SEO?
 Or perhaps networking events and referrals are more suitable for your niche.
 You need a plan to make your services visible to potential clients and convince them of your value and a website with a blog can be the best way to do so.
 Check our guide on the best website builders for freelancers where we recommend some all-in-one solutions self-employed can use to create their website easily; Squarespace and Shopify are two of the builders we suggest because of their features and easiness of use.

 Also crucial is considering your operational needs.
 What tools, software, or equipment are necessary for you to deliver your services?
 Do you need a high-performance computer, professional design software, a quiet home office, or maybe coworking space?
-Make a list of your requirements and plan for these costs, considering also our list with the essential work from home accessories you may need together with a lamp, a coffee maker (it’s essential, trust me!
-Cuisinart for americano and De Longhi for espresso are two of the most loved ones), a purifier, a desk and a chair.
+Make a list of your requirements and plan for these costs, considering also our list with the essential work from home accessories you may need together with a lamp, a coffee maker, a purifier, a desk and a chair.